 - Administration of either dose does not need to be repeated if the patient sneezes or blows their nose following administration

-- Inactivated influenza vaccines can be given at the same time as other vaccines
+- Inactivated flu vaccines can be given at the same time as other vaccines

-- Intramuscular vaccines should be given at separate sites, preferably in a different limb.
+- IM vaccines should be given at separate sites, preferably in a different limb.
 If given in the same limb, they should be given at least 2.5 cm apart

 - Where the vaccine is given for occupational reasons, it is recommended that the employer keep a vaccination record